 - Wear sunscreen and consider taking a hat.

-- ATM machines are available, but the lines are long and there is a hefty fee for using them.
+- ATMs are available, but the lines are long and there is a hefty fee for using them.
 Stop for cash on your way to the flea market instead.

-- Take your own strollers and wheelchairs if you think you will need them.
+- Bring your strollers and wheelchairs if you think you will need them.
 No rentals are available.

 How to Be a Vendor